edieraristizabal/gist4302/README.md

     Analysis, 2nd Edition*, John Wily & Sons.
 The first edition of this book works in the most cases as well.

-The following books will be helpful for some topics of this class.
+The following book will be helpful for some topics of this class.
 Additional readings and handouts ill be suggested as the class progresses.